bxdoan/bxdoan/README.md

 <div align="center">

-> I attribute my success to this: I never gave or took any excuse.
+> It doesn’t do any good to pretend you can’t see what’s going on.

-> — Florence Nightingale —
+> — Yuuya Mochizuki —

 </div>